Mastercard/xmlsignverify-core-csharp/README.md

 ### Signing the Request <a name="signing-request"></a>

-`XmlSignUtil.sign(Document document, SignatureInfo signatureInfo, SignatureKeyInfo signatureKeyInfo)` signs the XML Document where:
+`XmlSignUtil.Sign(XmlDocument xmlDocument, SignatureInfo signatureInfo, SignatureKeyInfo signatureKeyinfo)` signs the XML Document where:
-* `document` - the unsigned payload
+* `xmlDocument` - the unsigned payload
 * `signatureInfo` - signature info which is used in signing the payload
 * `signatureKeyInfo` - signature key info which holds private key and ski bytes to be set in X509 Data element